Margeli/PinBall/README.md

 # Assignment Pinball

 ## Roll The Ball (R.T.B)
-It is a platformer game done for the first assignment of the videogames development subject.
+It is a pinball game done for the first assignment of the physics subject.

 ## Installation
 Decompress the .zip file in any directory and execute the executable inside the decompressed folder.